AmitKumarDas/Decisions/blogs/cas_config.md

 // resources which are eligible to have
 // this config operated against type Policy struct {
+  // Name of this policy
+  //
+  // NOTE:
+  //  Future: It may be used as a reference in
+  // matching resources to grant or deny this
+  // particular policy or a set of policies
+  // versus allowing itself to be applied
+  // against the entire config
   Name      string      `json:"name"`

+  // Values represent the actual configuration
+  // that gets applied against the matching
+  // resources
   Values    Values      `json:"values"`

+  // Include provides a way to select resources
+  // that match this include rules
   Include   Include     `json:"include"`
 }